HewlettPackard/python-opsramp/README.md

 the right to drop support for it in a future version of this module.

 ## Public Object Tree
 Following is a summary of the object tree currently available in this OpsRamp language binding.
-See `examples.py` for an illustration of how to use them.
+See the "Samples" section later in this document for an illustration of how to use them.

 You start by calling `opsramp.binding.connect()` which returns a single "OpsRamp" object to represent the entire REST API instance that you want to access, and make a series of calls that return progressively lower level objects to access lower level information from OpsRamp.
 For clarity in these end-user instructions I have omitted several Python classes that are internal implementation detail in the module and not intended for direct use by external callers.

 Here's an illustration of a simple use of the binding.
-See examples.py for a much more comprehensive one.
+See the Samples section for more detailed ones.
 ```
 import opsramp.binding

 ormp = opsramp.binding.connect(OPSRAMP_URL, KEY, SECRET)
 cfg = ormp.config()
 print('alert types', cfg.get_alert_types())
+print('timezones', cfg.get_timezones())
 ```

 ### Class diagram
 This diagram is an overview of the public classes and their relationship to each other.
 The individual classes are described in detail in the following section.
-This diagram was produced using https://www.graphviz.org/ and to edit it you need to modify the source file ``classes.dot`` and regenerate the PNG from that.
+This diagram was produced using https://www.graphviz.org/ and to edit it you need to modify the source file classes.dot and regenerate the PNG from that.

+`dot -Tpng < classes.dot > classes.png`

 ![OpsRamp classes](classes.png)